-General view.
+General view in 2008.
 The frieze windows on the first floor are a particular feature

 A postcard shown below gives a date for the current building of 1640.
 There is no specific evidence for this date, but it looks feasible in view of the general structure.